Configuring Log Alarm Rules

 Specify the query time range (1 to 60 minutes or 1 to 24 hours).
 When the query frequency is set to every 1 to 4 minutes, the query time range can only be set to a value no larger than 1 hour.

-- Click Preview to view the data after visualized analysis.
+- Click Preview to view the data after visual analysis.
 You must click Preview; otherwise, the alarm rule cannot be saved.

 Check Rule

-Enter a specific conditional expression.
+Enter a specific condition expression.
 When the expression execution result is true, an alarm is generated.

-- Conditional expressions cannot contain only digits or start with a digit.
+- Condition expressions can contain Chinese characters.
+They cannot contain only digits or start with a digit.

-- Click + to add a conditional expression (or).
-A maximum of 20 conditional expressions can be added.
+Click + to add a condition expression with an OR relationship.
+A maximum of 20 condition expressions can be added.

 - Basic arithmetic operators: addition (+), subtraction (–), multiplication (*), division (/), and modulo (%).
 Example: x * 10 + y > 100